pokeclicker/pokeclicker-wiki/data/Dungeons/overview_description.md

 When the furthest region reached is greater than 2 regions beyond a dungeon's region, all loot of a tier rarity greater than **Rare** (e.g: *Epic, Legendary, Mythic*) has a dramatically diminished drop rate.
 The below chart displays the relationship between the Highest Region Reached by the player and the Debuff Region.
 All Dungeons found in the Debuff Region, or in regions accessed prior to the Debuff Region, will have the debuff applied to the loot drop rate of all loot that belongs to one of the specified Tiers.

 #### Regional Loot Debuff Chart
-Highest Region Reached	| Debuff Region
+Highest Region Reached	| Debuff Region {.no-data-tables}
 :--- | ---:
 Kanto | N/A
 Johto | N/A